-From spacious rooms where family or friends are welcome, to free WiFi, warm blankets, room service and bedside entertainment, it is our goal to provide a healing and relaxing environment.
+From spacious rooms where family or friends are welcome, to free WiFi, warm blankets, and bedside entertainment, it is our goal to provide a healing and relaxing environment.

 Infusion therapy is an effective way to administer medications to patients who cannot be treated efficiently with oral medications.
 Located on the main floor of Valley Medical Center (3B) the Infusion and Immunotherapy Center offers a wide variety of treatments for cancer, dehydration, rheumatoid arthritis, multiple sclerosis, migraine headaches and other conditions requiring infusion therapy.
 Depending on what type of infusion you receive, your stay at the Infusion and Immunotherapy Center may be as little as 30 minutes or as long as 10 hours.
 Our dedicated pharmacists and registered nurses (RNs) oversee the delivery of treatment: our goal is to make your time with us as comfortable as possible, while providing you with safe, quality and compassionate care.